Dani Mathieu

-Dani Mathieu (born 9 February 2001) is a Dutch professional footballer who plays as a midfielder for Eerste Divisie side Willem II.
+Dani Mathieu (born 9 February 2001) is a Dutch professional footballer who plays as a midfielder.

 Career

 Born in Tilburg, he plays as a central midfielder.
 He was in the youth academy at PSV Eindhoven.
 He signed for Willem II in July 2022, agreeing a two-year contract.
 During the 2022–23 season he suffered a concussion which ruled him out of action for a number of weeks.
 He scored his first league goal for Willem II in a 3–0 win in the Eerste Divisie on 6 February 2023 against FC Eindhoven.

-In September 2024, he suffered a knee injury which required surgery and ruled him out of the rest of Willem II’s Eredivisie 2024–25 campaign.
+In September 2024, he suffered a knee injury which required surgery and ruled him out of the rest of Willem II's Eredivisie 2024–25 campaign.

 Personal life

 He is of Indonesian descent.
 He is the brother of footballer Justin Mathieu.